chpc-uofu/arbiter/docs/installation.md

 See the [Prometheus](https://prometheus.io/docs/prometheus/latest/installation/) installation guide.
 For general configuration, see [here](https://prometheus.io/docs/prometheus/latest/configuration/).

 Each cgroup-warden instance needs to be scraped.
-For example,
+The job looks like:
 ```yaml
 scrape_configs:
   - job_name: 'cgroup-warden'